tdex-network/dev-portal/docs/provider/daemon/market/manage_account.md

 # market is open
 ```

-This command makes the market tradable, therefore it will be visibile by traders by calling the ListMarkets RPC of the public Trade interface of the daemon,
+This command makes the market tradable, therefore it will be visibile by traders by calling the ListMarkets RPC of the public Trade interface of the daemon.

 ## Close a market

 To close the market run: